How Vitamin D Answers Came To Be and Why It Matters

 He can’t turn his head right or left

-I remember Miriam telling me about a surgery she’d heard about, where they’d replace your joints with metal prosthetics.
+I remember Miriam telling me about a surgery she’d heard about, where they’d replace your joints with a metal prosthetic.

 As terrible as that idea sounded to her, she told me she was willing to consider it one day if that’s what it would take to prevent her spine from fusing together too.